-(#994)In addition, before starting transmission of any PPDU, the Co-RTWT coordinated AP shall check if there is enough time for the frame exchange to complete prior to the start of the Co-RTWT SP and, if there is not enough time, then the Co-RTWT coordinated AP shall defer transmission by selecting a random backoff count using the present CW[AC] (without advancing to the next value of CW[AC]).
-The QSRC[AC] for the MSDU or A-MSDU is not affected
+(#994)In addition, before starting transmission of any PPDU, the Co-RTWT coordinated AP shall check if there is enough time for the frame exchange to complete prior to the start of the R-TWT SP and, if there is not enough time, then the Co-RTWT coordinated AP shall defer transmission by selecting a random backoff count using the present CW[AC] (without advancing to the next value of CW[AC]).
+The QSRC[AC] for the MSDU or A-MSDU is not affected.
+In the following exceptional cases, the Co-RTWT coordinated AP may elect to avoid deferring transmissions:

+the Co-RTWT coordinated AP performs PHYLEN NPCA (see, 37.16 (Non-primary channel access)) based on a PPDU transmitted by the Co-RTWT requesting AP and the PPDU length exceeds the start time of the R-TWT SP, and

+the Co-RTWT coordinated AP’s TXOP obtained via the NPCA primary channel (see, 37.16 (Non-primary channel access)) occupies channel(s) that do not overlap with the BSS operating channel(s) of the Co-RTWT requesting AP.

 Text to be adopted ends here.